The University of Virginia Hospital: History of Its Beginnings

 , the only provision made for a medical building was the Anatomical Hall

 .
-Completed in 1826, this building contained a theater for anatomical and medical demonstrations given for university students.
+Completed in late 1827 or early 1828, this building contained a theater for anatomical and medical demonstrations given for university students.
 The community of Charlottesville was at that time too small and isolated to support a hospital, so the medical courses at the University proceeded on theory and anatomical study, not practical experiences offered by hospital treatment.
 However, the University of Virginia’s first School of Medicine

 professor, Dr. Robley Dunglison